Bretteville-sur-Odon

 Bretteville-sur-Odon (/fr/, literally Bretteville on Odon) is a commune in the department of Calvados in the Normandy region in northwestern France.
 It lies on the river Odon, about 5 km west of Caen.

+Geography

+The commune is made up of the following collection of villages and hamlets, La Baulue and Louvigny.

+The river Odon is the only watercourse to flow through the commune.